Preventing Conflict Is The Best Form Of Self-Defense

 Ironically, once you’ve trained in martial arts, even for just a few months, and in any of the styles, you start to carry yourself differently.
 You develop better posture, greater confidence, and a calmer mindset, which naturally makes you less of a target.
 Many conflicts arise from insecurity or posturing which are traits that martial arts training helps eliminate.
 When you know you can handle yourself, you’re less likely to feel the need to prove it, and others are less likely to challenge you.

-So while martial arts can be an effective way to defend yourself, it’s also a powerful tool for preventing conflict in the first place.
-If you’re considering training, visit a few schools, try a class, and see what feels right for you.
-The best form of self-defense isn’t just about techniques, t’s about being prepared, aware, and confident in your ability to handle, and prevent, challenging situations.
+While martial arts can be an effective way to defend yourself, it’s also a powerful tool for preventing conflict in the first place.
+Start by having a read of the above resources, then, if you’re considering training, visit a few schools, try a class, and see what feels right for you.
+The best form of self-defense isn’t just about techniques, it’s about being prepared, aware, and confident in your ability to handle, and prevent, challenging situations.

 Zachary Phillips